SampleEnvironment/SECoP/rfcs/RFC-002-schemata.rst

 These entities are:

 - Interface classes and features
-- Parameters, commands and properties
+- Parameters, parameter postfixes, commands and properties
 - Data types
 - Systems (see RFC-004)